nfonsang/tableau-api/README.md

 This plugin provides an API for sending API calls to Tableau and downloading Tableau dashboards into a folder.
 The plugin allows users to apply filters to customize the results displayed on the dashboard as needed.

 # How to Set up
 When installing the plugin into DSS, you will be prompted to build it's code environment.
-Note that this plugin requires one of these Python versions  PYTHON 3.6 PYTHON 3.7 PYTHON 3.8, PYTHON 3.9, PYTHON 3.10, PYTHON 3.11.
+Note that this plugin requires one of these Python versions:  Python 3.6, Python 3.7 Python 3.8, Python 3.9, Python 3.10, Python 3.11.

 # Authentication